SolaceProducts/solace-apache-beam/README.md

 ![Architecture Overview](images/Overview.png)

-Using SolaceIO, Apache Beam applications can receive messages from a Solace PubSub+ broker (appliance, software, or Solace Cloud messaging service) regardless of how messages were initially sent to the broker – whether it be REST POST, AMQP, JMS, or MQTT messages.
+Using the Beam I/O Connector, Apache Beam applications can receive messages from a Solace PubSub+ broker (appliance, software, or Solace Cloud messaging service) regardless of how messages were initially sent to the broker – whether it be REST POST, AMQP, JMS, or MQTT messages.
 And by using an Apache Beam data runner, these applications can be deployed onto various services, from which, the data they receive can be further processed by other I/O connectors to interact with other technologies such as Cloud BigQuery, Apache Cassandra, etc.

 The Solace Event Mesh is a clustered group of Solace PubSub+ Brokers that transparently, in real-time, route data events to any Service that is part of the Event Mesh.
 Solace PubSub+ Brokers are connected to each other as a multi-connected mesh that to individual services (consumers or producers of data events) appears to be a single Event Broker.
 Event messages are seamlessly transported within the entire Solace Event Mesh regardless of where the event is created and where the process exists that has registered interested in consuming the event.
 You can read move about the advantages of a Solace event mesh [here](https://cloud.solace.com/learn/group_howto/ght_event_mesh.html).